GouthamBitra/Python-Flask-Application/README.md

 # Python-Flask-Application
 Flask application which work based on sentiment analysis.
-This code was hostel on pythonanywhere
+This application was hosted on pythonanywhere.